 Sometimes, writing can be a challenge.
 Your brain wants to focus on anything other than creative things (like homework, like laundry), and refuses to come up with even a half decent poem.
 And then, there are days where your brain rapid fires something that hits you right in the feels and is so true that… Continue reading Poem: The AN Body

 A poem written from one of the writing prompts I posted a couple days ago, a brief description of the quick descent into anorexia (image was taken in our rose garden two years ago).
 Rose Scented Daydreams Her life was rose scented daydreams and valencia filtered images of sunflower fields and steam rising from a… Continue reading Rose Scented Daydreams

-I've been struggling with anxiety for as long as I can remember.
+Reducing Anxiety Through Meditation I've been struggling with anxiety for as long as I can remember.
 That nauseous feeling in the pit of my stomach, the tightness in my chest, the overall tenseness of my body.
 Granted, I had no idea what was wrong with me when I was younger.
-I thought it was how everyone felt.
-I finally… Continue reading Reducing Anxiety: Meditation
+I thought it was how… Continue reading Reducing Anxiety Through Meditation